robleach/noolr/README.md

 and I'll show you my world
 splendid in all it's simplicity

-when I see the corder of her eye
+when I see the corner of her eye
 I've seen the face of a lovers bloom
 it will be a while,
   and I know I'll miss you